sobstel/golazon-legacy/README.md

 # Golazon
 > Football data <a href="http://mnmlist.com/w/">mnmlist</a> way.

-Extremely lightweight ()

 Zero bullshit.
 No images, no cookies, no tracking scripts, no analytics, no popups, no ads, no subscriptions, no social sharing, no comments.

 *~19KB gzipped in total*

-It's a proof of concept, it has some glitches here and there yet it works pretty well already.
+It's a proof of concept, there are probably some minor glitches here and there yet it works pretty well already.

 Want to support?
 Contact: przemek@sobstel.org